LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 With the bool query, you can combine multiple queries into one request and you can further specify boolean clauses to narrow down your search results.

 This query offers four clauses that you can choose from.
 These are must, must_not, should, and filter.

 You can mix and match any of these clauses to get the relevant search results you want.

-In our use case, we have two queries.
-One query that pulls up news headlines from the entertainment category.
-One query that pulls up news headlines written on 2018 of April 12th.
+In our use case, we have two queries:
+1. One query that pulls up news headlines from the entertainment category.
+2. One query that pulls up news headlines written on April 12th, 2018.

 Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - yes or no,  published on 2018-04-12? yes or no), we use the filter clause and include two match queries within it: